INSIDE-OUT PRISON EXCHANGE

-WOMEN'S STUDIES EVENTS
+GENDER, SEXUALITY AND WOMEN'S STUDIES EVENTS

 ZUMBA WORKSHOPS - The program sponsored two Zumba Workshops conducted by, Zumba expert and fitness instructor, Erica Green.
 These workshops were free and open to the university.
 Our mission with these workshops is to illuminate the interrelationship between physical exercise and intellectual stimulation.

 CONVIVIAL PIZZA LUNCHEON - Women’s Studies majors and minors as well as LGBTQ minors were invited to gather in the Women’s Studies lounge.

 RECEPTION FOR MAJORS AND MINORS – Faculty and staff celebrated all students majoring and minoring in Women’s Studies during the last days before the final examination period.

 Invited Speaker: Kathryn Taylor, 2011 Women’s Studies graduate, delivered comments at the majors and minors reception; addressing how her degree in Women’s Studies influences the ways in which she interviews perspective candidates for jobs at Pierce College.

 GENDER, SEXUALITY AND WOMEN'S STUDIES GRADUATES SPRING 2012 !

 Siobhan Brooks-King with 2012 Audre Lorde Prize winner, Elizabeth Pride

 Margaux Cowden with the first Certificate of Exellence recipient, Joel Nellis